Wabel/zoho-crm-copy-db/README.md

 _26 Feb.
 2020_

 Change the way update trigger is done.
 On update, it will check that a row doesn't already exists in `local_insert` first, to avoid wrong value in `local_update` for a new record.

+When fetching update from zoho, if some data have been updated and are present in `local_update`, the data are skipped to avoid override.

 _20 Feb.
 2020_

 Add listeners when pushing data to Zoho.